Unknown-San/Nico-Robins/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.

-Can be found on telegram as [Nico](https://t.me/NicoRobin_robot).
+Can be found on telegram as [Flare](https://t.me/Flare_robot).

-The Support group can be reached out to at [Support Nico](https://t.me/Freia_Support), where you can ask for help about [Nico](https://t.me/NicoRobin_Robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Flare Support](https://t.me/Freia_Support), where you can ask for help about [Flare](https://t.me/Flare_Robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 Owner bot [ASTA](https://t.me/Chifuyu_Matsuno_Kun)